-Additionally, the bill amends existing laws to include a new requirement for human fetal growth and development education, which is now referenced in the assurance statements that public school superintendents must submit.
-The definition of "public school" is clarified to encompass both traditional public schools and open-enrollment public charter schools.
+Additionally, the bill amends existing laws to include a new requirement for human fetal growth and development education, which is now specified in Arkansas Code 6-16-1008.
+The language of the bill clarifies the definition of "public school" to encompass both traditional public schools and open-enrollment public charter schools.
 This legislative change aims to enhance the educational curriculum regarding human growth and development in Arkansas public schools.

 Statutes affected: HB 1946: 6-15-202(f)